karrot-dev/karrot-frontend/README.md

 At a later point, more features could be added that support the yunity vision and mission, e.g. multi-sharing communities, item pooling, integrated decision making (syscon).

 ## Current development goals

+Continue reading in our [elaborate roadmap](ROADMAP.md) for more details.

 - user: sign-up with name and email address
 - group/community: create a group, add yourself to a group, leave a group, set up name, description, address and position of a group
 - store: create a store which belongs to a group, set up name, description, address and position of a store